-5.2 FAQ on financial materiality
+65.2 FAQ on financial materiality

-- FAQ 5: Is materiality for financial statements and management commentary the same as financial materiality for the sustainability statement? - 146.
+FAQ 5:5: Is materiality for financial statements and management commentary the same as financial materiality for the sustainability statement?

+110.146.
 No, it is not the same.
-However, the objective remains the same. - The materiality assessment of information depends on whether the information is considered to be material for decision-making of those who provide, or may provide in the future, resources to the undertaking.
-ESRS 1 (paragraph 47) clarifies that the scope of financial materiality for sustainability reporting is an expansion of the scope of materiality used in the process of determining which information should be included in the undertaking's financial statements.
+However, the objective remains the same.

+- 111-147.
+The materiality assessment as toof information depends on whether the information is considered to be material for decision-making of those who provide, or may provide in the future, resources to the undertaking remains the same.
+However, .
+ESRS 1 (paragraph 47) clarifies that the scope of financial materiality for the sustainability statement goes beyond the scope of reporting is an expansion of the scope of materiality used in the process of determining which information should be included in the materiality used for undertaking's financial statements.
 This means that, whilst the concept of materiality does not differ between the two reporting frameworks.
 Its application on the information that is likely to be material does since the principles applied for the preparation of the financial statements, as illustrated by the financial reporting conceptual framework, establish a clear delineation of what should be accounted for on the basis of criteria for recognition of assets and liabilities (including in relation to control and/or obligations).
-As a result, when defining the thresholds for financial materiality used in the preparation of the sustainability statement, inspiration could be drawn from criteria and thresholds used in the preparation of the financial statements.

-- 148. The differences between information that is likely to be financially materiality for financial statements and management commentary and the information that is likely to be financially materiality for sustainability statement relate to the following aspects: - a. sustainability reporting includes disclosures of potential financial effects of material risks or opportunities that are not captured or not yet fully captured by financial reporting at the reporting date and that could be reasonably expected to result in financial effects for the undertaking.
-Therefore, it is more likely that risks and opportunities that are yet to be material for financial statements and management commentary, could be material for the sustainability statement where there are different underlying principles to provide information on assets and liabilities; - b. the information on the parent and its subsidiaries is expanded in the sustainability statement to include information about material risks and opportunities arising from the undertaking's business relationships in the upstream/downstream value chain.
-Therefore, it is more likely that information about risks and opportunities arising from the undertaking's upstream/downstream value chain become material for the sustainability statement; and - c. future events may trigger anticipated sustainability-related risks and opportunities while financial statements typically account for risks based upon past events.
-Therefore, it is more likely that forward looking information (for example, about anticipated financial effects) become material in sustainability statement; - d. time horizons may be looking at longer timeframes in sustainability reporting as they are not constrained by the financial planning horizon or by the historical cost convention.
+As a result, when defining the thresholds for financial materiality used in the preparation of the sustainability statement, inspiration could be drawn from criteria and thresholds used in the preparation of the financial statements. - 112.148.
+The differences between financial information that is likely to be financially materiality for financial statements and financial management commentary and the information that is likely to be financially materiality for sustainability statement relate to the following aspects: - a. sustainability reporting includes disclosures of potential financial effects of material risks or opportunities that are not captured or not yet fully captured by financial reporting at the reporting date and that could be reasonably expected to result in financial effects for the undertaking.
+Therefore, it is more likely that risks and opportunities that are not limitedyet to be material for financial statements and management commentary, could be material for the definition of sustainability statement where there are different underlying principles to provide information on assets and liabilities for the financial reporting; - b. the information on the parent and its subsidiaries areis expanded in the sustainability statement to include information about material risks and opportunities arising from the

+- undertaking's (parent and subsidiaries) business relationships in the upstream/downstream value chain.
+Therefore, it is more likely that information about risks and opportunities arising from the undertaking's upstream/downstream value chain become material for the sustainability statement; and - c. future events may trigger anticipated sustainability-related risks and opportunities while financial risks are based upon past events; statements typically account for risks based upon past events.
+Therefore, it is more likely that forward looking information (for example, about anticipated financial effects) become material in sustainability statement; - d. time horizons are may be looking at longer timeframes in sustainability reporting as mid-term and long-term are considered for risks and opportunities and they are not constrained by the financial planning horizon or by the historical cost convention.

-FAQ 6: Is financial materiality for sustainability reporting limited to effects presented in financial statements?
+FAQ 6:6: Is financial materiality for sustainability reporting limited to effects presented in financial statements?